 "The blue-green algae is a totally different beast," he said.
 "When it blooms, it's an awful sight.
 It floats in the water like a big raft.
 It's almost metallic blue and green in color, and when you drive through with your boat, it has a very strong metallic odor that you just have to wish you'd never smelled before."

-A 2013 study uncovered 368 cases of dogs that either died or became sick from blue-green algae in the U.S. between the late 1920s and 2012.
+Similarly, a study published in the journal Toxins uncovered 368 cases of dogs that either died or became sick from blue-green algae in the U.S. between the late 1920s and 2012.
 Cases were reported sporadically, according to the study, until the mid-'70s when cases occurred "almost yearly."

 More recently, between 2007 and 2011, 13 states reported 67 confirmed or suspected cases of dog illnesses associated with blue-green algae; more than half of the cases were fatal.